jht1493/ICM-2020-Code/weeks/01_intro-aa.md

 - re-mix and experiment with sketches
 - create your own summary sheet of p5js terms as you use them
 - draw pictures
-- if you get stuck
+- if you get stuck, document the issues
-  - duplicated your sketch
-  - document questions as comments in your sketch
+  - duplicated your sketch, add issues as comments
   - bring your sketch to class and ask for help
-  - "if there is no struggle there is no progress"

 # 1. Recap, Explore and Experiment